danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 | Query Parameter | | May break OSS viewers |
 | URI Path Segment | Closer to DICOM standard | |

+### Feature Toggling
+We will specify the following supported behavior:
+ - when the feature is enabled, there must be no DICOM objects stored on the DICOM service
+ - once the feature is enabled, DICOM objects can only be accessed through the partition path
+ - the feature cannot be disabled

+**Any other scenario is unsupported and will lead to undefined behavior.** ❌

 ### API Surface
-The new structure will have partitions exposed as subresources of the root, under the `partitions` path.
+When the feature is enabled, partitions will be addressable under the `partitions` path.
 Beneath each partition resource, STOW, WADO, QIDO, and delete APIs will be exposed.

 ![Dicom file](../images/DICOM-Partition-API.png)